Cherreads

 'Brilliant mind, but so distant.'

-She thought to herself as she continued to head to the hall used to dish out meals leaving behind a young Alex still preparing to head to the Hall as well.
+She thought to herself as she continued to head to the hall, used to serve out meals, leaving behind a young Alex who was also preparing to head to the hall.

-Alex got himself out of the room, although reluctant to be around the other kids, he still could feel that his stomach was protesting.
+Alex got himself out of the room.
+Although he was reluctant to be around the other kids, he could still feel that his stomach was protesting.

-As he slowly approached the hall, the noise of kids mingling amongst themselves and eating could be heard.
-The hall was massive with kids filling it out.
-With just a glance one could see close to two hundred kids.
+As he slowly approached the hall, the noise of kids mingling and eating could be heard.
+The hall was massive, with kids filling it out.
+With just a glance, one could see close to two hundred kids.

-With great familiarity, he went to the nuns distributing the food without anyone paying attention to him.
+With great familiarity, he went to the nuns distributing the food without anyone paying attention.

 "Good morning, Mother."